cdeucher/kubernetes-concepts-from-zero-to-god/README.md

   - Kubernetes is an open source orchestration tool developed by Google for managing microservices or containerized applications across a distributed cluster of nodes.
 Kubernetes provides highly resilient infrastructure with zero downtime deployment capabilities, automatic rollback, scaling, and self-healing of containers (which consists of auto-placement, auto-restart, auto-replication , and scaling of containers on the basis of CPU usage).

     The main objective of Kubernetes is to hide the complexity of managing a fleet of containers by providing REST APIs for the required functionalities.
 Kubernetes is portable in nature, meaning it can run on various public or private cloud platforms such as AWS, Azure, OpenStack, or Apache Mesos.
 It can also run on bare metal machines. <a href="https://www.aquasec.com/cloud-native-academy/kubernetes-101/kubernetes-architecture/">Link</a>
+  - K8s is just an abbreviation of Kubernetes

    - Kubernetes is removing docker support: <a href="https://www.openshift.com/blog/kubernetes-is-removing-docker-support-kubernetes-is-not-removing-docker-support">Link</a>